 Lord God, whose blessed Son our Savior gave his body to be whipped and his face to be spit upon: Give us grace to accept joyfully the sufferings of the present time, confident of the glory that shall be revealed; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.This morning's Gospel takes us to a pivotal moment, an inexorable point events are locked in, and destinies become fixed:

 After saying these things, Jesus was troubled in his spirit, and testified, "Truly, truly, I say to you, one of you will betray me."
 The disciples looked at one another, uncertain of whom he spoke.
 One of his disciples, whom Jesus loved, was reclining at table at Jesus' side, so Simon Peter motioned to him to ask Jesus of whom he was speaking.
 So that disciple, leaning back against Jesus, said to him, "Lord, who is it?"
 Jesus answered, "It is he to whom I will give this morsel of bread when I have dipped it."
 So when he had dipped the morsel, he gave it to Judas, the son of Simon Iscariot.
 Then after he had taken the morsel, Satan entered into him.
 Jesus said to him, "What you are going to do, do quickly."
 Now no one at the table knew why he said this to him.
 Some thought that, because Judas had the moneybag, Jesus was telling him, "Buy what we need for the feast," or that he should give something to the poor.
 So, after receiving the morsel of bread, he immediately went out.
 And it was night.
 When he had gone out, Jesus said, "Now is the Son of Man glorified, and God is glorified in him.
 If God is glorified in him, God will also glorify him in himself, and glorify him at once.
-John 13:21-32 (ESV)From the moment of the fall, when the works of the flesh supplanted the fruits of the Spirit, treachery became a stain on humanity.
+John 13:21-32 (ESV)From the moment of the fall of our first parents, Adam and Eve and the works of the flesh supplanted the fruits of the Spirit, treachery became a an indelible stain on humanity.
 Treachery, in its most basic, is defined as a violation of allegiance, or of faith and confidence by Webster.
 It is carried out in shadows.
 It occurs through the furtive actions of cowards unable to face the recipients of their actions.
 In Dante's Inferno, the deepest depths of Hell were reserved for history's worst traitors.
 But at this moment, this man remembered in infamy is seated at the same table with the Christ of God.